jacklukem/BigSurfixes/README.md

 From Big Sur beta 3 the prelinkedkernel for any Ivy Bridge Mac to fix Wifi and dual GPUs : https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20IvyBridge%20beta3%20prelinkedkernel%20fix.command.zip?raw=true

-From Big Sur beta 3 Penryn Core2Duo non-APFS Mac or legacy USB mac to fix telemetry, ethernet and Wifi: https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20Penryn%20beta3%20prelinkedkernel%20fix.command.zip?raw=true
+From Big Sur beta 3 any Penryn Core2Duo non-APFS Mac or legacy USB mac to fix telemetry, ethernet and Wifi: https://github.com/jacklukem/BigSurfixes/blob/master/BigSur%20Penryn%20beta3%20prelinkedkernel%20fix.command.zip?raw=true

 to remove any prelinkedkernel fix and use the stock BigSur ones use this: